Currency Transfers: Top Solutions

 Exclusive offer with Transfer Go: Free transfer for newbies with code SPAIN, valid till Sep 2018.

-All three companies are registered with the UK Financial Conduct Authority; company accounts are kept totally separate to money transferred by clients.
+All three companies are registered with the UK Financial Conduct Authority; company accounts are kept totally separate to money transferred by clients which means that is any company goes bankrupt your money is safe.

 #2 Currency Card